lobes/smoko/README.md

 A command line tool that locks your screen after a certain amount of time so you can go outside and touch grass.

+# Dev Roadmap

+## Phase 1: Execute the keyboard shortcut to lock screen on macOS

+- [ ] Learn zig and macOS api

+# EVERYTHING BELOW THIS LINE IS TOMORROW LOBES PROBLEM

 ```
 smoko 47
 ```